pvigier/pvigier.github.io-jekyll/_posts/2018-06-13-perlin-noise-numpy.md

 comments: true
 ---

 Hi everyone, I have written an implementation of Perlin noise with numpy that is pretty fast and I want to share it with you.
+The code is available [here](https://github.com/pvigier/perlin-numpy).

 # Perlin noise

 My code looks like the original implementation.
-The only differences is that I tried to use the vectorized operations of numpy as much as possible instead of `for` loops.
+The only difference is that I tried to use the vectorized operations of numpy as much as possible instead of `for` loops.
 Because as you may know, loops are really slow in Python.

 Here is the code: